MeanderingProgrammer/render-markdown.nvim/README.md

-    -- Callouts are a special instance of a 'block_quote' that start with a 'shortcut_link' -- Can specify as many additional values as you like following the pattern from any below, such as 'note' --   The key in this case 'note' is for healthcheck and to allow users to change its values --   'raw': Matched against the raw text of a 'shortcut_link' --   'rendered': Replaces the 'raw' value when rendering --   'highlight': Highlight for the 'rendered' text and quote markers callout = {
+    -- Callouts are a special instance of a 'block_quote' that start with a 'shortcut_link' -- Can specify as many additional values as you like following the pattern from any below, such as 'note' --   The key in this case 'note' is for healthcheck and to allow users to change its values --   'raw': Matched against the raw text of a 'shortcut_link', case insensitive --   'rendered': Replaces the 'raw' value when rendering --   'highlight': Highlight for the 'rendered' text and quote markers callout = {